jdevfullstack/generative-ai-review/README.md

 it accurate in answering.

 ## So What Gives ?
 Yes, it's really helpful for humans.
-For coding, it's really like a programming partner.
-Of course, you will be checking the code first.
-But it can even give more suggestions.
+For coding, it's like a programming partner.
+It can even provide more suggestions.
 We are becoming very efficient in our tasks that can take hours of coding without this technology.
 The way it answers case-to-case scenarios in coding is really awesome.
+But in the end, you still need to check and analyze this before implementing.

-We all know that even if we are experienced in a tech stack, we can't have the full grasp of it because it's always evolving and even the documentation is too big for us.
-Given these GPTs, we can simply ask them and we will have the answers that we might not even realize
-/ hard to find in the multitude of documentations / guides etc.
+We all know that even if we are experienced in a tech stack, we can never fully grasp it because it's always evolving, and the documentation can be overwhelming.
+With GenAI, we can simply ask questions and receive answers in a few minutes — answers that might be difficult to find in the multitude of documentation, guides, and resources available.
+Even if you're lucky enough to find a similar problem posted on Stack Overflow, GenAI can provide answers that are more specific to your situation.

 Can it build on its own ?
 Yes but it will be without a specific direction as it does not know what it is trying to build without